MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cip_talk.md

 </dl>

-Indicates that the timestamp within the SPH should be used to calculate the timing of transmission of isochronous packets.

-Indicates that when transmitting the attached frames should be double-buffered.

 If successful, the IEC-61883 protocol driver sets <b>Irp-&gt;IoStatus.Status </b>to STATUS_SUCCESS.

 If an incorrect parameter is passed in, the protocol driver sets <b>Irp-&gt;IoStatus.Status </b>to STATUS_INVALID_PARAMETER.